raniana/Linux-Server-Configuration/README.md

 * The virtual host was enabled from the terminal.
 * The .wsgi file was created to serve the flask app and placed in the Catalog repo.
 * The Apache server was restarted.
+* The sqlalchemy engine URL was modified in the .py files to connect to the local postgresql data base.
 * The Catalog data base was populated with data using populatedatabase.py file.
 * Access to .git directory through the website was disabled by placing .htaccess file in the .git directory.